DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/federal-laws.md

 ---

 <custom-link to="/how-it-works/" className="breadcrumb link-charlie">How it works</custom-link> /
-# Federal laws and regulations
+# Federal Laws and Regulations

 > The legislative branch of the federal government has passed many laws that govern natural resource extraction on federal lands.